- Publications and resources

 In order for a pilot or ATC to exercise the privileges of their licence, you must hold a current medical certificate issued by CASA.

 However, if you are just starting out, there are no medical requirements for learning to fly when you are in the aircraft with your flight instructor.
 If you have any relevant medical conditions or history, you should consider discussing this with a medical practitioner and your flying school before starting to fly, especially if you intend to become a professional pilot.
 Safety is paramount for you and others, so it is essential to be fully prepared.

 Going Solo - What do you want to do?

 The Class 2 Medical Certificate enables the use of your Pilot's Licence in wide range of aircraft types.
-It is obtained by application online and medical by Designated Aviation Medical Examiner (DAME)
+It is obtained by application online and a medical by a Designated Aviation Medical Examiner (DAME).

 Thinking of a career?

 Class 1 Medical Certificate - enables the use of your licence for commercial operations.
 It is a good idea to undergo a Class 1 medical before starting commercial training.
 Make sure you meet the requirements before spending your money on the training.

 If you are looking at a career in aviation as an Air Traffic Controller, a minimum Class 3 medical certificate applies to holders of an Air Traffic Control Licence and Flight Service Officers.

 - Talk to your local flying club or school.
 They will advise about the training requirements and know the local contacts.